laurent409/CloudBox/README.md

 ### - Download a specific file (POST Method)

 #### URI
-You can download specific file from your container using this URI :
+You can download a specific file from your container using this URI :

 `/Service1.svc/{container}/download-file`